John Travolta, Chad Smith Join Foo Fighters On Stage For Their New York Concert

 “Down comes ping-pong balls and glitter, which was kinda weird – it was okay, but kinda weird.
 Dave and Taylor are at the side and [I’m like] ‘F––k you!’
 Anthony [Kiedis] is laughing, missing all the words.
 Then the ping-pong balls and the glitter stopped.
 I was like, ‘Okay, cool.’
 Then like 500 pounds of spaghetti!
 That was like snakes falling on you, for a long time.
 It did not stop, it was all over the drums… they got me really good.
 I barely finished the end of the song then I run off and tackle Dave.”

-The Foo Fighers are currently on tour through October in support of their most recent studio album Concrete & Gold.
+The Foo Fighers are currently on tour through October in support of their most recent studio album, Concrete & Gold.